alm0ra/mockafka-py/README.md

 ## Using decorators in pytest

 ### `@setup_kafka` decorator
-this decorator use for preparing mockafka and create topics in easier way `topics` receive a list of topic to create
+This decorator is used to prepare Mockafka and create topics more conveniently.
+The parameters are:

+- `topics` : A list of topics to create.
-`clean` give you a clean kafka or clean all data in kafka
+- `clean` : Option to have a clean Kafka or clean all data in Kafka.

 usage:
 ```python